Jun 22, 2021, 12:45:24 PM CDT Aug 1, 2024, 11:57:02 AM CDT

 What's the ideal temperature for a baby's room in summer?

 According to the AAP, the ideal temperature for a baby's room is between 68 and 72 degrees.
-Keeping a baby's room cool is especially important when they sleep, as overheating can put an infant at risk for SIDS.
+Keeping a baby's room cool is especially important when they sleep because overheating can put an infant at risk for SIDS.

-If you set your thermostat higher during the summer months or your air conditioning has a tough time cooling your home, keep window blinds or curtains shut to block direct sunlight.
-You can also use fans to circulate air.
+If you set your thermostat higher during the summer months or your air conditioning has a tough time cooling your home, use blinds or curtains to block direct sunlight.
+You can also use fans to help cool down your home.

-If you lose access to air conditioning at home – either through a power outage or mechanical issue – consider spending the day at a library, shopping mall or community "cooling center" where indoor temperatures remain comfortable.
+If you lose access to air conditioning at home – either through a power outage or mechanical issue – consider spending time at a library, shopping mall or community "cooling center."

 How can I tell if my baby is too hot?

-You can tell that your baby is getting too hot by watching for the following signs:
+You can tell that your baby is getting too hot if they are:

-If your baby shows signs of overheating, take them indoors into a cool space.
-Apply cool washcloths or offer a cool bath.
-Replace sweaty clothes with a clean, cool outfit.
-Offer milk or formula to help them rehydrate.
+If your baby shows any of these signs, take them indoors to a cool space.
+Put cool washcloths on their body or give them a cool bath.
+Replace sweaty clothes with clean, cool ones.
+And offer milk or formula to help them rehydrate.

-If your baby still seems overly hot after these steps, call your pediatrician – particularly if you notice it's been several hours since your baby had a wet diaper and/or your baby is vomiting, having muscle spasms or breathing quickly.
-These could be signs of dehydration or heat illness, and you may need to get your baby in to see a doctor right away.
+If your baby still seems overly hot after these steps, call your pediatrician.
+It's especially important to call your pediatrician if it's been several hours since your baby had a wet diaper and/or your baby is vomiting, having muscle spasms or breathing quickly.
+These could be signs of dehydration or heat illness and your baby may need to see a doctor right away.

 What other steps should I take to keep my baby safe this summer?

-As temperatures rise, it's important to never leave a baby alone in a hot car, even for a moment.
-Temperatures inside a closed car can rise to dangerous levels quickly, so always take steps to ensure you don't leave a child alone in the back seat.
+It's important to never leave a baby alone in a hot car, even for a moment.
+Temperatures inside a closed car can rise to dangerous levels quickly.
 See five tips to prevent hot car tragedies.

 More summer safety tips

 Children's Health is here to help keep your family healthy and safe this summer.
-See more summer safety tips.
+Check out more articles designed to help you have a fun, safe summer with your kids.

 Screen capture of family newsletter signup